GLCO Guides: Round Sunglasses for Men

 Choosing Round Sunglasses for Men: Things to Look Out For

 When buying a round sunglass you need to be on the lookout for the usual fit issues.
 Make sure the temples (or arms) of the frame rest comfortably behind your ear.
 If they’re too short you will experience discomfort and your frame may slip often.
 Look and see where your eye sits in the lens; your eye should rest comfortably in the middle to upper third of the lens.
-Lastly, a personal style note: when in doubt wear a smaller round lens over a larger round.
+Last, a personal style note: when in doubt wear a smaller round lens over a larger round.
 Leaning on the smaller side gives a cool vintage badass vibe.

 What to Wear with Round Sunglasses